curityio/username-password-authenticator/doc/authentication.md

 ## Input Validation

-If invalid credentials are entered, the screen is not submitted and the user must correct their input:
+If invalid credentials are entered, the screen is not submitted and the user must correct their input.\
+If a credential policy is configured the error presented to users includes policy details:

 ![Blank Input](images/authentication/invalid-input.png)